Who’s running for Texas’ top accountant in November?

 He faces a challenge from Democrat Janet Dudding, a certified public accountant of 35 years from Bryan-College Station.

-She’s touting her resume as a governmental accountant and says she hopes to take a new approach to the office if elected.
+She’s touting her resume as a governmental accountant and said she hopes to take a new approach to the office if elected.

 Dudding has criticized Hegar, saying she doesn’t think he has maximized Texans’ taxpayer dollars.
 Instead, she wants to use the state to focus on expanding services to Texans in need.